Stage 2 Science and Technology | Systems scientists excursion

 Students will journey through the physical and living systems of Earth as we explore flows within the air (atmosphere), land (lithosphere), water (hydrosphere), and living things (biosphere) that support life.

 Students will observe real habitats, identifying living and non-living features and recording scientific data in a field journal.
-Students will unpack key concepts such as ecosystem, environment, habitat, and explore the essential roles of pollinators and seed dispersal in sustaining healthy landscapes.
+Students will unpack key concepts such as ecosystem, environment, habitat, and explore the specific role of selected species within ecosystems for sustaining healthy landscapes.
+Primary producers, pollinators and seed dispersal is investigated.
 Throughout the day participants will discover and observe food chains in nature.

 Drawing inspiration from Aboriginal and Torres Strait Islander Peoples’ knowledge and land practices, students will deepen their understanding of how environments are supported to thrive.